White flight: United Kingdom

 For centuries, London was the destination for refugees and immigrants from continental Europe.
 Although all the immigrants were European, neighborhoods showed ethnic succession over time, as older residents moved out and new immigrants moved in, an early case of white flight (though the majority of London's population was still ethnic British).

 In the 2001 census, the London boroughs of Newham and Brent were found to be the first areas to have non-white majorities.
 The 2011 census found that, for the first time, less than 50% of London's population were white British, and that in some areas of London white British people make up less than 20% of the population.
 A 2005 report stated that white migration within the UK is mainly from areas with a high ethnic minority population to those with predominantly white populations; white British families have moved out of London, as many immigrants have settled in the capital.
 The report's writers expressed concern about British social cohesion, and stated that different ethnic groups were living "parallel lives"; they were concerned that lack of contact between the groups could result in fear more readily exploited by extremists.
 In a study, the London School of Economics found similar results.
 A 2016 BBC documentary, Last Whites of the East End, covered the migration of whites from Newham to Essex.
 A 2019 Guardian article stated that "came to represent 'white flight' in the UK", and a 2013 Prospect magazine article gave Essex as an example of white flight.

+The London Borough of Barking and Dagenham, a traditionally White British working class borough in East London, had one of the most extreme instances of white flight and demographic change in the 21st centruy.
+At the 2001 census, the White British and Irish population comprisedt 82% of the borough's population, a modest decrease from the 90% in the 1991 census.
+By the 2011 census, their share of the population had dropped to 49%.
+By 2021, it had fallen again to 31%.
+Estimates for 2031 hover between 17-28% due to and the increased scale of immigration to the United Kingdom.
+Like other East London boroughs, Essex has been a popular choice to move to, owing due cultral, social and socio-economic simmalrities between the East London working class and many areas in Essex.

 Researcher Ludi Simpson has stated that the growth of ethnic minorities in Britain is due mostly to natural population growth (births outnumbering deaths), rather than immigration.
 Both white and non-white Britons who can do so economically are equally likely to leave mixed-race inner-city areas.
 In his opinion, these trends indicate counter urbanisation, rather than white flight.